Excavata: Origin of the eukaryotes

 The conventional explanation for the origin of the eukaryotes is that a heimdallarchaeian or another Archaea acquired an alphaproteobacterium as an endosymbiont, and that this became the mitochondrion, the organelle providing oxidative respiration to the eukaryotic cell.

 Caesar al Jewari and Sandra Baldauf argue instead that the eukaryotes possibly started with an endosymbiosis event of a Deltaproteobacterium or Gammaproteobacterium, accounting for the otherwise unexplained presence of anaerobic bacterial enzymes in Metamonada.
 The sister of the Preaxostyla within Metamonada represents the rest of the eukaryotes which acquired an Alphaproteobacterium.
 In their scenario, the hydrogenosome and mitosome, both conventionally considered "mitochondrion-derived organelles", would predate the mitochondrion, and instead be derived from the earlier symbiotic bacterium.

 Phylogeny

 In 2023, using molecular phylogenetic analysis of 186 taxa, Al Jewari and Baldauf proposed a phylogenetic tree with the metamonad Parabasalia as basal eukaryotes.
 Discoba and the rest of the Eukaryota appear to have emerged as sister taxon to the Preaxostyla, incorporating a single alphaproteobacterium as mitochondria by endosymbiosis.
 Thus the Fornicata are more closely related to e.g. animals than to Parabasalia.
 The rest of the eukaryotes emerged within the Excavata as sister of the Discoba; as they are within the same clade but are not cladistically considered part of the Excavata yet, the Excavata in this analysis is highly paraphyletic.

-The Anaeramoeba are associated with Parabasalia, but could turn out to be more basal as the root of a tree is often difficult to pinpoint.
+The Anaeramoebae are associated with Parabasalia, but could turn out to be more basal as the root of a tree is often difficult to pinpoint.